bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like a Rabbi, Mullah, or Priest of the Internet

 If the Internet is its sacred text, ChatGPT interprets and conveys information from the Internet in a way that's easy to read and digest for as many people as possible.
 This communication can help visualize and break-down complicated or abstract ideas, but it should be taken with a grain of salt and should not be a substitute for your own knowledge or abilities.
-AI is only as good as the data its trained on, and ChatGPT is only as informed as the Internet allows it to be.
+AI is only as good as the data it's trained on, and ChatGPT is only as informed as the Internet allows it to be.

 #### ChatGPT is like a very knowledgeable person (but not a very smart person)